-You can only do so much to earn more money, and asking for a raise, working overtime, or starting up a side hustle are all well and good.
-Still, in a time of economic instability, creating a budget plan is more consistent.
+You can only do so much to earn more money, and asking for a raise, working overtime, or starting a side hustle are all good.
+Still, creating a budget plan is more consistent during economic instability.

 Establish a comprehensive list of all your outgoing expenses and see what you can realistically cut out.
 There may be a lot more 'wants' in your life that can be removed or, at the very least, put on hold.

 Subscription services, coffee, and other entertainment options can be quickly removed or modified to save money.